Nevenall/blades-in-the-dark/src/04-the-score.md

 The severity of the prison sentence depends on your {wanted level}:

-- {Wanted Level 4: }Life or execution.
+- {Wanted Level 4} Life or execution.
-- {Wanted Level 3:} A year or two.
+- {Wanted Level 3} A year or two.
-- {Wanted Level 2:} Several months.
+- {Wanted Level 2} Several months.
-- {Wanted Level 1:} A month or two.
+- {Wanted Level 1} A month or two.
-- {Wanted Level 0:} A few weeks.
+- {Wanted Level 0} A few weeks.
 Or, the constables give you a beating to teach you a lesson (suffer level 3 harm, no resistance roll allowed—they keep going until you’re injured).

 Incarceration is dehumanizing and brutal.
 The renown of your crew is your only real defense inside.
 When you serve your time, make an **incarceration roll** using your crew’s Tier as the dice pool.